Centre for Sport Science & Human Performance

-Our Centre for Sport Science & Human Performance offers students' qualifications in training, sport medicine, fitness, rehabilitation and sport psychology that will help them forge a career in sport science anywhere in the world.
+Our Centre for Sport Science & Human Performance offers students' qualifications in training, sports medicine, fitness, rehabilitation and sports psychology that will help them forge a career in sport science anywhere in the world.

 To be internationally competitive, professional athletes rely on skilled practitioners for the latest and best scientific information and techniques.
 The fitness and recreation industries are becoming increasingly specialized, requiring a range of qualified professionals.

-- Building a strong platform of knowledge and skills for students to be recognised as “Graduates of Choice” in our industry and our communities.
+- building a strong platform of knowledge and skills for students to be recognised as “graduates of choice” in our industry and communities.

-The Centre offers courses at Certificate, Diploma, Degree and Postgraduate levels are available for full-time and part-time study.
-Successful students can progress to higher levels of qualification with credits for previous study.
+The Centre offers courses at certificate, diploma, degree and postgraduate levels that are available for full-time and part-time study.
+Successful students can progress to higher levels of qualification with credits from previous study.

 Our graduates work as: